jmauricioaferreira/dogs/README.md

-## This repository shows a React project developed from the training offered by Origamid.com.
+## This repository shows a React project developed from the training offered by Origamid.com
-#### Libraries: React, react-router-dom and Victory.
+#### Libraries: React, react-router-dom and Victory
 #### I'm open to receive feedbacks!

 ## Getting Started